 When a player breaks a record held by Kai Havertz at Bayer Leverkusen, that's a signal to stand up and take notice.
 That's exactly what Florian Wirtz did on Matchday 26 of the 2019/20 season against Werder Bremen.

-bundesliga.com has the scoop on the league's third-youngest player ever and Leverkusen's latest wonderkid…
+bundesliga.com has the scoop on the league's fourth-youngest player ever and Leverkusen's latest wonderkid…

 Club: Bayer Leverkusen